maxwellagyapong/maxwellagyapong/README.md

 ## 👋🏾 Hey, I'm Maxwell Agyapong

 I'm a backend developer, systems thinker, and entrepreneur from Ghana 🇬🇭
-I build things that work — from web applications, financial platforms, IoT systems, data pipelines to trading bots, and cloud-native APIs — with a deep focus on performance, scale, and clarity.
+I build things that work — from web applications, financial platforms, IoT systems, data pipelines, to trading bots and DApps, and cloud-native APIs — with a deep focus on performance, scale, and clarity.

 ---